seaxe left Anglo Saxon History

 Town Creep an interesting story

-Town Creep can be found in Creep Wood near Penhurst very close to the ancient Celtic then Roman ridgeway from Hastings currently on private land.
+Town Creep can be found in Creep Wood near Penhurst very close to the ancient Celtic then Roman ridgeway from Hastings which is currently on private land.

 The next few paragraphs are extracts from various historical records.